 - What’s reported.
 And who to and by whom?

 - And how are you going to share the message

-Respond to business problems by defining what messages that need frequently repeated - think "stay at home, protect the NHS and Save lives" and also "See it?
-Say it, Sort it".
-You know these annoyingly effective messages.
+Respond to business problems by defining what messages which need frequently repeated – think “stay at home, protect the NHS and Save lives” and also “See it?
+Say it, Sort it”.
+You know these annoying, but effective messaging.